Best Food for Newfoundland

 Newfoundland Nutritional Profile

-Dietary planning for Newfoundland starts with understanding this breed's Giant (100-150 lbs) physique and sweet character.
+Begin any Newfoundland feeding conversation with the basics of the breed: a Giant (100-150 lbs) physique and a sweet character.
+Those two facts shape almost every diet decision that follows.
 Over a 9-10 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Newfoundland need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Newfoundland's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Newfoundland to maintain coat health and joint function.

 Maintenance formulas for Newfoundland should reflect their moderate (30-60 minutes daily) activity level with complete and balanced nutrition meeting AAFCO standards for adult dogs.